liam-wiltshire/talks/hackthesystem/content.md

 ???

-- VRT is a resource that outlines baseline priority ratings for common vulnerabilites
+- VRT is a resource that outlines baseline priority ratings for common vulnerabilities
  - Was originally designed by Bugcrowd to assist bug hunters and Bugcrowd's triagers to assign severity to vulnerabilities
 - Examples: